 I don’t feel any of us are served by repeating comforting lies and patting ourselves on the back for our one-sided and unreflective attitudes.
 This ignores what prevents us from fully realizing the values we tell ourselves we stand for (such as “liberty and justice for all”) amidst Jim Crow, segregation in the military, Japanese-Americans in concentration camps, etc).
-It isn’t like millions of Americans bled on battlefields far from their loved ones, while there were wealthy American industrialists raking in massive profits from BOTH SIDES of the war (oops, that actually was the case).
+It isn’t like millions of Americans bled on battlefields far from their loved ones, while there were wealthy American industrialists raking in massive profits from BOTH SIDES of the war (oh wait, that actually was the case).

 As for all of our progress: let us examine how far we have come.
 Let’s give credit where it is due.
 It isn’t like today we take some of our heroic veterans and deport them out of the country they fought for (oops, we actually do).
 It isn’t like we round up legal asylum seekers fleeing from violence often rooted in US interventions, and take their children away and cage them as a “deterrent” (oops, except we do that too).
-It isnt like we are thanking our veterans by underfunding and understaffing the VA while handing over the VA budget to billionaire cronies who are privatizing veterans healthcare (oops, we are doing that too).
+It isnt like we are thanking our veterans by underfunding and understaffing the VA while handing over the VA budget to billionaire cronies who are privatizing veterans healthcare (oops, we do that too).
 It isn’t like there is a widespread increase in the already-high numbers of female service-members that are sexually assaulted by their compatriots during their time in service (again, oops, that is also true).
 It isn’t like we have political Ieaders actually cheering on psychopathic war criminals and threatening to pardon them if they face any legal consequences for their disgusting actions (again, voila!
 Such as USN Chief Gallagher who liked to kill unarmed people, and murder little girls and the elderly and was turned in by HIS OWN SEAL TEAM–which tells you all you need to know–while morons from the White House and Congress think it’s “no big deal”).
 I could go on.

 So maybe instead of being aghast at uncomfortable truths, we face them.
 Maybe we do what we need to do to be better.
 After all, how has progress ever occured?
 By focusing on how “we aren’t as bad as we used to be?”
 No. Bear in mind that in the mid-20th century plenty of people were upset at the audacity of non-white people agitating for equal rights.
 According to nationwide polls in the 1960s, the vast majority of white people in America felt the civil rights movement at the time “went too far.”
-So maybe they should have just been thankful they weren’t slaves and shut up and gone away?
-Some of us actually think we can do better.
-Crazy idea, I know.

 Simply cheering on the status quo is not living up to the vaunted values of our Declaration or Constitution, nor does is it in line with the oaths we swore.
-I am tired of this phony baloney sunshine patriotism.
+I am tired of this phony brand of sunshine patriotism.
 It does not serve the interests of the troops.
 It displays ignorance and the most arrogant kind of pride.
 It is dark, dishonest, and toxic.
 And the only antidote to this toxicity is light and truth.

 There are always those who want to cover their ears when the truth is told.
 Their conscience is inconvenienced and their sensibilities offended (I recall some of those same people using the word “snowflakes”).
 Let us ask ourselves: would there be progress if we all followed suit?
 You already know the answer.
 In fact, nothing has ever changed by following the status quo.
 As Zinn points out elsewhere, all the things we tell ourselves that we abhor, such as genocide and slavery were not aberrations.
 They were the system.
 They were the law.
-They were the duty of our beloved troops.

-To somme of us, being “great” means not burying our heads in the sand and believing in childish fairytales.
+To some of us, being “great” means not burying our heads in the sand and believing in childish fairytales.
 It means facing what needs to be faced.
 And with the current political class of chickenhawks pumping out cheap slogans and keeping us in a state of Endless War, risking the lives of our current and future generations, it is a dereliction of our oath to NOT call it out.